 A vaginal pessary is a removable device placed into the vagina.
 It is designed to support areas of pelvic organ prolapse.

-Your health professional will fit your pessary to hold the pelvic organs in position without causing discomfort.
-Pessaries come in a variety of sizes and should be fitted carefully.
+Your doctor will fit your pessary to hold the pelvic organs in position without causing discomfort.
+Pessaries come in different sizes and should be fitted carefully.
 See a picture of how a pessary should fit.

 Pessaries can be used successfully to treat other gynecologic conditions, such as a uterus that is in the wrong position.